alias454/YATSEE/README.md

 ### Required Python Packages

+- `toml`             Needed for reading the toml config
 - `requests`         Needed for interacting with ollama API if installed
 - `torch`            Required for Whisper and model inference (with or without CUDA)
 - `pyyaml`           YAML output support (for summaries)